sav-che/TL-2/Authors/Thouin, André {std. Thouin}.md

-> [!cite] BHL link: this entry starts at [page 297](https://www.biodiversitylibrary.org/item/103683#page/307/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 297](https://www.biodiversitylibrary.org/page/33212339) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Thouin, André (1747-1824), French horticulturist and botanist; succeeded his father as head gardener of the Jardin des Plantes, Paris 1764-1824; from 1806 \[1793?\] as "Professeur de culture"; travelled in Auvergne 1780; in the Netherlands, Vlaanderen 1794-1795, in Italy 1796-1797. (*Thouin*).
+Thouin, André (1747-1824), French horticulturist and botanist; succeeded his father as head gardener of the Jardin des Plantes, Paris 1764-1824; from 1806 \[1793?\] as "Professeur de culture"; travelled in Auvergne 1780; in the Netherlands, Vlaanderen 1794-1795, in Italy 1796-1797.
+**Abbreviated name**: *Thouin*

 #### Herbarium and types